The Shotgun vs. Sniper: Broad vs. Narrow Prompting

 1. The Shotgun (Divergent)

-Use this when you have no ideas.
-You want quantity, not quality. * The Goal: Exploration. * The Prompt: “Give me 20 wild, unconventional ideas for a blog post about coffee.
-Don’t filter them.” * Why: You cast a wide net to find a hidden gem.
+• *The Prompt:* "Give me 20 wild, unconventional ideas for a blog post about coffee.
+Don't filter them."

 2. The Sniper (Convergent)

-Use this when you have the idea and need execution. * The Goal: Precision. * The Prompt: “Take idea #4.
+• *The Prompt:* "Take idea #4.
 Write a 500-word post.
 Use an H1 header.
 Include a call to action at the end.
-Mention ‘Arabica beans’ twice.” * Why: You need the AI to follow strict orders.
+Mention 'Arabica beans' twice."

 3. The Workflow